 Please do remember: until C++11, to achieve the same, this was much more involved.
 Much more.

-Now (one might ask) why not just using std::call_once ?
-Or if you are WIN32 aficionado, why no just use InitOnceExecuteOnce()
+Now (one might ask) why not just use std::call_once ?
+Or if you are a WIN32 aficionado, why not just use InitOnceExecuteOnce()

 a function?
-These two btw. are clearly illustrating what do I mean by “it was much more involved”, in them bad old days before C++11.
+If you really need to please do try.
+But be forewarned these two are clearly illustrating what I mean by “it was much more involved”, in the bad old days before C++11.

 You can, but you do not have to use the legacy singleton idioms.
 It is as simple as that.
-The code presented here is standard C++ and does it all, for you.
+The code presented above is standard C++ and does it all, for you.

 Bonus